snac-cooperative/snac_eac_cpf_utils/readme.md

     > grep "multi mc:" tmp.log | wc -l
           11

-Now you should have a valid worldcat_code.xml, ready for use in generating EAD-CPF.
+Now you should have a valid worldcat_code.xml, ready for use in generating EAC-CPF.

 Common error messages